jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 Then compile the TeX document with:
 	lualatex [name-of-page].tex

+## Friendly plugins:

+If you wish, install the following plugins:

+- mathjax: This supports displaying latex-like formulae online.
+It is fully compatible with latexport, which will render the formulae in the PDF file.
+- anchor: This allows including anchors to specific places of a page.
+It is compatible with latexport, which will render the anchor as a crossreference with page number.
+You probably want to have the 'normal' option, referred in the install instructions.

 ## Use installed fonts in Mac OS X
 (To follow this procedure you need `fontspec` package and `otfinfo` utility.
 If you don't know how to get them, install Tex Live from the official web site: https://tug.org/texlive/ )